Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Evaluation

-We first analyze the performance of different strategies using the existing metrics, showing the statistical regularity of vLLM with different request rate and analyzing the reasons for these regularities.
-Then, under the same scheduling strategy, we introduce smooth goodput for analysis, demonstrating the new features of that the existing metrics fail to capture.
+We first analyze the performance of different strategies using existing metrics, highlighting the statistical regularities of vLLM under varying request rates and examining the underlying causes.
+Subsequently, we introduce smooth goodput under the same scheduling strategy to reveal new insights that existing metrics fail to capture.